 Recent work by Killgore and McHone (1997), using modern navigation aids, has revealed the existence of a pattern of rays of fragments emanating from the east side of an 8-m impact pit.
 Two smaller depressions located in line with the large pit show evidence which suggests they also were formed by an impact from an object approaching from the west-southwest, defining a strewnfield of 400 m × 200 m.
 Erosional forces transported many of the smaller masses downhill to the southeast.

 Three tenable scenarios for the formation of the main-group pallasites are presented here, while other plausible hypotheses are outlined below.
-The first scenario utilizes a passive mechanism to explain the silicatemetal mixing.
-The second requires impact-induced injection of molten metal into olivine.
-The third also presupposes the injection of molten metal into olivine, but at a near-surface location.
+The first scenario utilizes a passive mechanism to explain the silicatemetal mixing, the second envisions an impact-induced injection of molten metal into olivine at a near-surface location, and the third proposes that a glancing impact disrupted a smaller body, which was followed by its reassembly into a pallasite parent body.

 Olivine crystallized from the silicate liquid at the lowest layer of the mantle, the coremantle interface.